How to Get Into Drexel Medical School

 The CASPer Test

-The MCAT isn’t the only assessment students must complete in order to apply to this medical school.
+The MCAT isn’t the only assessment students must complete to apply to this medical school.
 They must also write the CASPer.

-This test largely assesses your non-cognitive and interpersonal skills to create more objectivity in the admissions decision process.
+This test largely assesses your non-cognitive and interpersonal skills to improve the objectivity of the admissions decision-making process.
 The CASPer will take around 75-90 minutes to complete and consists of both video and written scenarios.

 If you are unfamiliar with the CASPer test or looking for guidance on completing it, check out our complete and comprehensive guide to CASPer.